 The cost for the online Master of Health Administration program is determined by SIU’s Off-Campus tuition and fee structure.
-Please refer to the Off-Campus Tuition and Fees Calculator for additional information.
+For the on-campus format, please refer to the On-Campus Tuition and Fees Calculator.
+For Off-Campus tuition, please refer to the Off-Campus Tuition and Fees Calculator for additional information.
 Some courses will require the purchase of additional software or other materials.

 Financial aid and scholarships may be available.
 Please visit the SIU Financial Aid website for more information.